-Asma Khanani Caporaletti
+Asma Khanani Caporaletti | MA in Design for Change

 She has led workshops for interdisciplinary design project teams locally and internationally, provided project management expertise on multidisciplinary projects and publicly funded art- and design-based grants.
 She has supported and collaborated on institutional start-ups and strategic projects towards the establishment and progress of their goals.